JonQuxBurton/MobileMicroservicesSample/README.md

 # Testing

 ## Testing Goals
-The goals of the tests are to ensure that the system is reliable, robust, modifiable and understandable.
+The goals of the tests are to ensure that the system is Reliable, Robust, Modifiable and Understandable.
-Reliable - the users can use the system as intended and without encountering bugs.
+* Reliable - the users can use the system as intended and without encountering bugs.
-Robust - the system operates for an extended period of time without crashing.
+* Robust - the system operates for an extended period of time without crashing.
-Modifiable - the system can be adapted to meet future requirements.
+* Modifiable - the system can be adapted to meet future requirements.
-Understandable - the system design is not more complicated than it needs to be.
+* Understandable - the system design is not more complicated than it needs to be.

 ## Testing Strategy